FmasterofU/udd06/README.md

     4. SnowballFilter - stems tokens, taking only root of the word.
     5. RemoveAccentsFilter - replaces 'Dj' to 'D'.

-# HOW TO BUILD PLUGIN
+### HOW TO BUILD PLUGIN

-To build SerbianAnalyzer you will need to have Apache Maven build tool installed.
+To build SerbianAnalyzer you will need Gradle.
+Position yourself in the root of the project and execute
-It can be downloaded from https://maven.apache.org/download.cgi.
-After installation, type

-    mvn -v
-in terminal, just to be sure that installation was successful.
-Navigate to folder with SerbainPlugin, then run:

-    mvn package
-Maven will create 'target' folder in SerbianPlugin directory.
-Navigate to target/release/.
-Elasticsearch-SerbianPlugin-1.3.2.zip will be created there.
+    ./gradlew clean build
+This will create distribution archive file located in `build/distributions/` named `serbian-analyzer-1.0-SNAPSHOT.zip`.

-# HOW TO SETUP PLUGIN TO WORK WITH ELASTICSEARCH
+### HOW TO SETUP PLUGIN TO WORK WITH ELASTICSEARCH
-To add this plugin navigate to elasticsearch`s bin folder, and run:

-    plugin -url path_to_Elasticsearch-SerbianPlugin-1.3.2.zip --install serbian-plugin Open elasticsearch configuration from elasticsearch/config/elasticsearch.yml Find configuration for indexes, and put:

-    index.analysis.analyzer.default.type: serbian_analyzer
-Save configuration, go to the bin/plugin folder, and run:

-    plugin -l
-to check if plugin was successfully installed.
+1. Position yourself inside `/bin` directory of the elasticsearch root and execute

+        ./elasticsearch-plugin install file:<absolute path of distribution archive>
+2. Run elasticsearch server
+3. Issue an `mapping` query on elasticsearch server:

+        curl -H 'Content-Type: application/json' -X PUT -D '{"mappings":{"properties":{"content":{"type":"text","fields":{"sr":{"type":"text","analyzer":"serbian"},"en":{"type":"text","analyzer":"english"}}}}}}' http://localhost:9200/tweet
+Afterwards, on creation of new `tweet` document, content field will be analyzed by default analyzer for english and custom serbian, which was installed as a plugin.
-# HOW TO REMOVE PLUGIN
+### HOW TO REMOVE PLUGIN
-Navigate to elasticsearch`s bin and run:

-    plugin -r serbian-plugin
-and remove configuration for serbian_analyzer from elasticsearch.yml.
+Position yourself inside `/bin` directory of the elasticsearch root and execute

+    ./elasticsearch-plugin remove serbian-analyzer